 The most critical questions a business owner can ask themselves when looking for an external ally to help them grow their business, who will help me take my business to the next level, a coach or a mentor?
 To further elaborate on the criticality of the question, imagine yourself standing in a shop where you can buy a time machine, and the salesperson asks you," where do you want to travel to, past or future".

 Most business coaches present their credentials as previous owners of successful businesses, and since they have been in your shoes in the past, they can help you in the present and future.
-They are offering to take you to their history to learn from their experiences, mistakes, and success so that you can be successful.
+They offer to take you to their history to learn from their experiences, mistakes, and success so that you can succeed.

-Coaching is about the present and future. its about helping you create your own journey.
-You may make mistakes but coach will ensure you learn from these and do not repeat them.
-A coach leverage you, your mindset, your strength, your weakness, your circumstances and your strengths.
+Coaching is about the present and future.
+It is about helping you create your own journey.
+You may make mistakes but the coach will ensure you learn from these and do not repeat them.
+A coach leverages you, your mindset, strength, weakness, circumstances, and strengths.
 It's all about you.
 Note a business coach does leverage their past experiences and learnings but not for you to use it as is but to help you find your path forward.
-They use it to create flags and boundaries that allow you to make your own choices and decisions.
+They use it to create flags and boundaries allowing you to make choices and decisions.

-A coach works as per the needs and style of the client to solve present and future problems.
-In contrast, a business mentor shares their past and personal experiences with an assumption that their mentee has the ability, knowledge and skills to tailor it to their situation.
+A coach works per the client's needs and style to solve present and future problems.
+In contrast, a business mentor shares their past and personal experiences, assuming that their mentee has the ability, knowledge and skills to tailor it to their situation.